greggman/vertexshaderart/DEPLOY.md

 **IMPORTANT!!
 DO NOT CHECK THESE CHANGES INTO GIT!!!**

-For me I copied `server/deploy` to some other folder outside of my workarea and I run them from over there.
+For me I copied the entire folder, `server/deploy`, to some other folder outside of my workarea and I run them from over there.
 That way I can not accidentally check in my secrets into git.